Skip to main content

 Official nameOpenChain License ComplianceOpenChain Security Assurance

-enactment backgroundResponse to rapid increase in open source licensing disputesResponse to supply chain security incidents such as SolarWinds·Log4Shell
+OriginResponse to the rapid rise in open source license disputesResponse to supply chain security incidents such as SolarWinds·Log4Shell

 What is self-certification?

-Both standards are Self-Certification.
-The declaration is made directly on the OpenChain website without any audit by an external review body.
+Both standards use self-certification.
+You make the declaration directly on the OpenChain website, with no audit by an external review body.

-• Difference from third-party certification: There is no external audit cost or schedule, and the organization itself declares that it meets the requirements.
+• Difference from third-party certification: There is no external audit cost or schedule; the organization itself declares that it meets the requirements.

-• Legal and practical implications: Open source management level is transparently provided to supply chain partners, and can be used as evidence of compliance when delivering.
+• Legal and practical implications: Your open source management maturity is shared transparently with supply chain partners and can serve as evidence of compliance at delivery time.

-• What you can do after certification: OpenChain Use the certification logo, prove supply chain transparency, and improve reliability when responding to customer audits.
+• What you can do after certification: Use the OpenChain certification logo, demonstrate supply chain transparency, and respond to customer audits with greater credibility.

-docs/00-overview/checklist-mapping.md is a map that organizes all 25 requirements of the two standards in one table.
+docs/00-overview/checklist-mapping.md is a map that organizes all 25 requirements of the two standards into a single table.

 G3-BSBOM and supply chain (common)

-Key Insight: Among the 25 items, 10 are common.
-Completing the 10 common items first will meet 40% of both standards simultaneously, saving approximately 40% of duplicate work.
-The kit is designed to prioritize common items.
+Key insight: Of the 25 items, 10 are common to both standards.
+By completing those 10 common items first, you satisfy a large share of both standards at once and save roughly 40% of the duplicate work.
+The kit is designed to prioritize the common items.

 3. Self-study